Stop the War Coalition: Demonstrations (2005–2009)

-2009: Protests and rallies

-In March 2009, at a StWC meeting John Rees said he was a "supporter" of Hezbollah and Hamas, saying that such “resistance” groups are “a legitimate part of [our] movement”, likening them to French and Italian partisans fighting the Nazis in World War II.
-The Spectator and The Times have alleged that Jeremy Corbyn also described Hezbollah and Hamas as "friends" at an StWC event that year, although he later said this was taken out of context.
+At a StWC meeting in March 2009, the coalition's co-founder and national officer John Rees said he was a "supporter" of Hezbollah and Hamas, which are proscribed terrorist organisations in the UK.
+He described them as "resistance" groups and "a legitimate part of [our] movement", likening them to French and Italian partisans fighting the Nazis in World War II.
+The Spectator and The Times alleged that Jeremy Corbyn also described Hezbollah and Hamas as "friends" at an StWC event that year, although he later said this was taken out of context.

 A march from the American embassy in Grosvenor Square to Trafalgar Square on 1 April 2009 brought together protesters from the Stop the War Coalition, Palestine Solidarity Campaign, The British Muslim Initiative, and the Campaign for Nuclear Disarmament.
 On 2 April 200 people protested outside the ExCeL Centre in London where the G20 summit was being held.

-Libya, Syria and Ukraine (2011–15)
+Libya and Syria (2011–2015)

 Libyan Civil War (2011)

 Stop the War opposed UK involvement in the Libyan Civil War.
-The Communist Party of Great Britain (Marxist-Leninist) was initially a member of the Stop the War Coalition.
+The Communist Party of Great Britain (Marxist–Leninist) was initially a member of the Stop the War Coalition.
 However, it and other individuals were expelled from the project on 23 September 2011 after it explicitly supported Muammar Gaddafi's Libyan Arab Jamahiriya in the Libyan Civil War against the NATO-backed rebels in Benghazi.
-The leadership of the Stop the War Coalition had claimed that the Benghazi rebellion, as part of the Arab Spring was a "popular rising" and Gaddafi the head of a "brutal dictatorship."
-The CPGB-ML claimed that the Stop the War Coalition was taking a pro-imperialist line, that the Benghazi rebels were CIA/MI6 backed and that this pro-imperialist line was influenced by the "various Trotskyite, revisionist and left-Labour luminaries in the leadership."
+The leadership of the Stop the War Coalition had said that the Benghazi rebellion, as part of the Arab Spring, was a "popular rising" and Gaddafi the head of a "brutal dictatorship."
+The CPGB-ML said that the Stop the War Coalition was taking a pro-imperialist line, that the Benghazi rebels were CIA/MI6 backed and that this pro-imperialist line was influenced by the "various Trotskyite, revisionist and left-Labour luminaries in the leadership."
 John Rees stated on the overthrow of Gaddafi "nobody is going to shed a tear for the fall of this brutal dictator."